50 things on the Norfolk Coast

 Brancaster Beach is four miles of golden sand, perfect for family days out.
 There’s so much to do on the beach – build sand castles (tick the ‘make some wild art’ 50 Thing), fly a kite, go for a walk barefoot, check out the crazy creatures in a rock pool, catch a fish with a net, skim a stone, jump over waves….

-At Brancaster Beach on Wednesday and Thursdays throughout the school holidays we have our Learning and Engagement team down on the beach to help you get the most out of your visit and to tick off your 50 things.
+At Brancaster Beach on Wednesdays throughout the school holidays we have our Learning and Engagement team down on the beach to help you get the most out of your visit and to tick off your 50 things.
 We will be on hand with buckets, spades and kites to borrow, and share their top tips for a fun day.
 For dates and more information please see the link at the bottom of this page.

 Parking (not National Trust), charges apply, even for National Trust members.
 There are toilets available and a small kiosk (not National Trust) selling refreshments and beach toys.
 The road is liable to tidal flooding; do not attempt to drive through flood water.